tmtxt/tmtxt.github.com/_posts/2023-09-12-lets-build-product-not-software-part-3.md

 > Make Agile great again!

-If you refer to the first post that I wrote, Building Product is about delivering user values, collect feedbacks and constantly adapt to the change of business.
+If you refer to the first post that I wrote, Building Product is about delivering user values, collecting feedbacks and constantly adapting to the change of business.
 Does it sound like Agile?
-Yes, in my opinion, Agile seems to be the best fit our there for Product company at a small and medium size.
+Yes, in my opinion, Agile seems to be the best fit out there for Product company at a small and medium size.

 # Don't do this

-Let's start with the non-Agile way by this picture story
+Let's start with the non-Agile way by this picture-by-picture story

 ![delivery-1](/files/2023-08-17-lets-build-product-instead-of-software/delivery-1.png)